QUARK-framework/QUARK/README.md

 > __Note:__ Currently environment.yml is only tested for macOS users!

+Some packages such as `pennylane-lightning[gpu]` are not included in this environment file as these work only on specific hardware!
+Therefore, these have to be installed manually on demand.

 For exporting your environment run:
 ```
 conda env export --no-builds > <environment-name>.yml